Structure and content KI ELN

 KI ELN or the electronic notebook is a tool for documenting research.

-It has been developed to make it easier to document the research process, and to store and share data within a research group as well as between research groups in collaborations.
+It has been developed to make it easier to document the research process, and to share documentation within a research group as well as between research groups within KI in collaborations.

 KI ELN is used like a paper notebook where every Project has its own “folder” that is filled with different “Experiments”.

 - Created by the superusers in the admin tool for superusers.